 Careful and sustained reading is necessary for this course.
 Readings will be from the text and from readings posted online.
 You will receive guidance on what you should be reading in each class.
-Therefore, attendance is critical because reading assignments will depend on our in-class progress.
+Therefore, attendance is critical because reading assignments will depend on our in-class progress, and there will be some group work.